opensheetmusicdisplay/webpack-usage-example/README.md

 $ npm run webpack
 ```

+You may have to do a hard refresh in the browser (Ctrl+F5), Chrome sometimes caches the old page and compiled index.ts.

 ## Project structure
 * `index.ts` - the application's entry point, contains all sources
 * `webpack.config.js` - Webpack configuration